Schematic Checklist

 Attention

-Do not add high-value capacitors at GPIO0, otherwise, the chip may not boot successfully.
+• Do not add high-value capacitors at GPIO0, or the chip may enter download mode.

 GPIO

 The pins of ESP32 can be configured via IO MUX or GPIO matrix.
-IO MUX provides the default pin configurations, whereas the GPIO matrix is used to route signals from peripherals to GPIO pins.
+IO MUX provides the default pin configurations (see ESP32 Series Datasheet > Appendix ESP32 Consolidated Pin Overview), whereas the GPIO matrix is used to route signals from peripherals to GPIO pins.
 For more information about IO MUX and GPIO matrix, please refer to ESP32 Technical Reference Manual > Chapter IO MUX and GPIO Matrix.

 Some peripheral signals have already been routed to certain GPIO pins, while some can be routed to any available GPIO pins.
-For details, please refer to ESP32 Series Datasheet > Section Peripheral Pin Configurations.
+For details, please refer to ESP32 Series Datasheet > Section Peripherals.

 When using GPIOs, please: